 - Drop Command in SQL Server.

-- What are the differences between delete and truncate command in SQL Server?
+- What are the differences between the delete and truncate commands in SQL Server?

 What is SQL?

 - It is a non-procedural language that is used to communicate with any database such as Oracle, SQL Server, etc.